 The faculty of the UWP strongly support the idea of student agency.
 That is, we believe that you, the students, should make decisions about the coursework that best suits your writing goals.
 This will also help to prepare you for the many decisions you will face as you navigate the academy, the workplace, and the world.
-Instead of a writing placement exam evaluated by a panel of professors, The UWP has adopted Directed Self Placement (DSP).
+Instead of a writing placement exam evaluated by a panel of professors, the UWP has adopted a Directed Self Placement (DSP)process.
 If you are beginning your first year here at RIT, you have a choice to make about where you would like to begin in the RIT writing sequence.
-There are two places to start.

-This survey contains a series of questions that ask you to reflect on your past and present reading, writing, and academic literacy knowledge and practices to assess where you are right now as a writer.
-This look back will help you to start thinking about whether UWRT 150, UWRT 100, or perhaps other resources are the right fit for you.
-Take the survey HERE
+Take the survey HEREto reflect on your past and present reading, writing, and academic literacy knowledge and practices to assess where you are right now as a writer.
+This look back will help you to start thinking about whether you wish to stay in UWRT 150 or place yourself into UWRT 100.
+Perhaps other resources will be the right fit for you.

 If you want to place yourself into the section CRW 100 that is currently offered, but are unable to do so, there are other options available to you to help you to succeed in UWRT 150.
 You may 1) schedule personal, weekly, one on one appointments in the Writing Center 2) Request a consultation with the writing program director at firstname.lastname@example.org.
 She will meet with you to address your specific writing questions and discuss resource options.
 If you have any other, more general questions about writing at RIT, please contact the University Writing Program team at email@example.com.